 The Water Gardens were designed by Geoffrey Jellicoe as an integral part of his master plan for Hemel Hempstead New Town and were placed on English Heritage's Register of Parks and Gardens of Special Historic Interest in 2010 as one of the very important post war urban landscapes.
 The Council manages and preserves the site.
-This site is currently closed to the public whilst renovation works are carried out.
+The site was re-opened during the year following extensive refurbishment works.